 Winning consists of hard work, discipline, teamwork and team chemistry, etc.

 Some “fans” went out of their way to insult our players.
 One called GM Nyzhnyk a big disappointment just because he chose to focus on his studies to have a professional career in Cyber Security.
 For a disappointment, he won the World Open, one of the hardest events to win, 4 times in the past 5 years!
 Other “fans” tried to insult various players from our team.

 In a way, I have to thank these “fans” for their insults.
 Each time when they insulted us, or each time when we are being treated unfairly, it only motivates all of us to work harder!
 So in a way, thank you!

-Here is what our team has done since August 2012 (Webster #1 Ranked Team has won 2 World Championships, 5 World Open Championships, 54 National Titles):
+Here is what our team has done since August 2012 (Members of Webster #1 Ranked Team have won 2 World Championships, 5 World Open Championships, and 58 National Titles):